 Zen meditation is a meditation technique used in Zen Buddhism and is believed to be invented in the 12th century when Zen Buddhism gained popularity in Japan.

-Zen meditation is one of the easiest meditation techniques to perform: You only need to sit down (in the lotus position) while you open your eyes and control your mind.
+Zen meditation is one of the easiest meditation techniques to perform: You only need to sit down (in the lotus position) while you close your eyes and control your mind.
 By actively monitoring your own mind, you may find a different perspective (enlightenment).

-Although it sounds similar to mindfulness meditation works, zen meditation approaches different angles of how you perceive inside your mind.
+Although it sounds similar to mindfulness meditation works, zen meditation approaches different angles of how you perceive your mind.
 Mindfulness practices how you can hold and observe something in your mind, while zen meditation gives up or dismisses what’s in your mind.
 In other words, zen meditation is about “thinking about not thinking”.

 Further reading: All You Need To Know About Zen Meditation – What Is, Benefits, How To Do – Opens in new tab